getify/You-Dont-Know-JS/up & going/ch2.md

 The `==` comparison fails for a different reason. `a == b` could fail if it's interpreted either as `42 == NaN` or `"42" == "foo"` -- as we explained earlier, the former is the case.

-**Note:** For more information about the inequality comparison rules, see the specification (section 11.8.5) and also consult Chapter 4 of the *"Types & Grammar"* title of this book series.
+**Note:** For more information about the inequality comparison rules, see the specification (section 11.8.5) and also consult Chapter 4 of the *Types & Grammar* title of this series.

 ## Variables